Spain 2013 funding drive roars ahead with 10-year bond

 Using a strong syndicate for Tuesday's sale was "a good excuse for Spain to show that they're not in trouble and don't need a bailout," said Jo Tomkins, strategist at consultancy firm 4Cast.

-Spain's budget gap is one of the highest in the bloc, and the country is struggling on through recession with one in four members of its workforce unemployed.
+Spain's budget gap is one of the highest in the bloc, in the midst of a drawn-out recession and sky-high unemployment.

-Strikes have become almost a daily occurrence and protests have snowballed, with everyone from judges, doctors, bus drivers and garbage workers taking to the streets to vent their anger at deep government spending cuts.

-Despite those cuts, Spain probably missed its deficit reduction target for last year, although it remains largely on track with its economic programme, the European Commission said in a report published in Brussels on Tuesday.
+It probably missed its deficit reduction target for last year but it remains largely on track with its economic programme, the European Commission said in a report published in Brussels on Tuesday.

 Madrid's funding costs on international markets rose to euro-era highs last July as traders demanded ever higher premiums to hold the country's debt.
 Yields have since fallen after the European Central Bank pledged to back struggling euro zone states with bond purchases if needed.